xdevfaheem/LMBuilder/README.md

 With LLM Builder's comprehensive configuration options, you can create and train your Large Language Models with precision and flexibility.

-For more detailed information about each configuration attributes, please refer to the [`LLMBuilderConfig class`](https://github.com/TheFaheem/llm-builder/blob/main/llm-builder/llm_builder.py#L38) docstring.
+For more detailed information about each configuration attributes, please refer to the [`LLMBuilderConfig class`](https://github.com/TheFaheem/llm-builder/blob/main/llm-builder/llm_builder.py#L38) docstring (as for now).

 ## Contributing